 Harlequin Rasbora is a small, active, exciting, and friendly fish.
-Caring for them is not difficult, but they perfectly decorate any aquarium and bring a lot of positive emotions.
+Caring for them is not difficult and they perfectly decorate any aquarium and bring a lot of positive emotions.

 Many lovers of the aquarium world prefer medium-sized and peaceful fish.
-Also, this option is well suited for those who have a small aquarium in volume at home.
+Harlequin Rasboras are well suited for those who have a small aquarium at home.

-Such small fish include Harlequin Rasbora.
-Recently, this species has become very popular and can be found in many pet stores.
+Recently Harlequin Rasbora species has become very popular and can be found in many pet stores.
 The fish themselves are unpretentious, and it is interesting to watch them since they behave quite actively in the water.

 Scientific Name: Trigonostigma heteromorpha